the-unknown-developer-podcast/the-unknown-developer-podcast.github.com/_posts/2019-06-20-about-a-leader.markdown

 header-img: img/post-bg-01.jpg
 ---

-I was working as Senior developer for this company in Brazil when I start to get more responsibilities as a technical leader, not officially, but as I had the trust of everybody it was something the naturally came up.
+I was working as Senior developer for this company in Brazil when I start to get more responsibilities as a technical leader, not officially, but as I had the trust of everybody it was something that naturally came up.
 Anyway, it was something new for me and I’ve accepted as a challenge.

 So I started to learn more about leadership.